Shivamani1568/snake-game/README.md

 # Table of Contents

-1.How to Play
+How to Play

-2.Game Controls
+Game Controls

-3.Running the Game
+Running the Game

-4.Exit
+Exit

-5.Author
+Author

 # How to Play